drugparadigm/CrossPPI/README.md

 CrossPPI — a cross-attention based deep learning method for protein-protein binding affinity (pKD) prediction.

-This README explains repository layout, the required environment, data preparation steps (contact map and embedding generation using ESM-2), training and prediction steps, expected outputs, and where to place the architecture diagram (picture1.jpg).

 Table of contents
 - [Key features](#key-features)
 - [Repository structure](#repository-structure)